It’s not yet World War Three – but ‘World War Z’ has begun

 The deterrent effect of the Kremlin’s threats had worked with the German chancellor, Olaf Scholtz, who pointedly repeated his refusal to send Germany’s Taurus cruise missile to Ukraine – and went on to telephone President Putin for the first time in more than two years.

-Our prime minister, however, has not only repeated his support for Ukraine, but Sir Keir Starmer seems to have anticipated Biden’s decision by authorising British-supplied Storm Shadow cruise missiles to make similar strikes against the Russian air bases and bunkers used to launch the recent wave of devastating air strikes on Ukraine’s energy infrastructure.
+Our prime minister, however, has not only repeated his support for Ukraine, but Sir Keir Starmer seems poised to follow suit by authorising British-supplied Storm Shadow cruise missiles to make similar strikes against the Russian air bases and bunkers used to launch the recent wave of devastating airstrikes on Ukraine’s energy infrastructure.

 What makes authorising these new missiles and expanding the range of the authorised targets more sensitive than other types of weapons supplies is that the long-range weapons, known as ATACMS (short for Army Tactical Missile System), use intelligence from US satellites to find their targets.